Skip to main content

 License Request for Release from Dining License Only

 A student may request a release from just the dining license for documented reasons.
 A request for release from just the Dining Meal License does not release the student from the Housing License.
 All requests for release from the Dining License must be submitted via the Meal Plan Exemption form with documented proof of the circumstances related to the release request.
-If these circumstances change after the Student is released from the License, the release will become invalid and the Student will again be obligated to the terms of the Dining License.
+If these circumstances change after the Student is released from the License, the release will become invalid, and the Student will again be obligated to the terms of the Dining License.
 Students may not request release from the License based on disciplinary action.

-Requests for release will be acted upon by Dining Services in consultation with appropriate offices and necessary verification of information provided.
+Requests for release will be acted upon by Dining Services in consultation with appropriate offices and with necessary verification of information provided.
 Decisions are made solely on the basis of the documentation submitted to Dining Services and whether the justification for release meets acceptable circumstances.

 Other Releases